Sign into your account

 Allegheny Health Network named Rodney Buchanan hospital administrator for AHN Westfield Memorial Hospital in November 2021.
 Buchanan had served as interim administrator since July 2021.

-Buchanan graduated from the Western Pennsylvania Hospital School of Nursing, earned a Bachelor of Science and a Master of Science from Grand Canyon University, and is currently pursuing a doctorate in nursing from that institution.
+Buchanan graduated from the Western Pennsylvania Hospital School of Nursing, earned Bachelor of Science and Master of Science degrees from Grand Canyon University and is currently pursuing a doctorate in nursing from that institution.

 Buchanan previously served as nursing director at AHN Saint Vincent, where he managed emergency services, behavioral health and respiratory therapy.
-He previously managed critical care services, the cardiac intensive care unit, cardiovascular ICU and the telemetry floors.
-Prior to Saint Vincent, he was active in emergency medical services and worked as a flight nurse for ten years serving the western Pennsylvania and New York regions.
+He previously managed critical care services, the cardiac intensive care unit, cardiovascular ICU and telemetry floors.
+Before that, he was active in emergency medical services and worked as a flight nurse for ten years serving the western Pennsylvania and New York regions.

 Buchanan was named Allegheny Health Network Nurse Leader of the Year in 2019 and Saint Vincent Hospital Nurse Leader of the Year in 2017.